 - Eye contact makes your viewers connect, only this time, remember to be looking into your web cam.
 Thanks to this, you will show that you focus all your attention on the webinar and the audience.
 On the other hand, viewers will feel as if you are looking directly at them, just like at a traditional conference.
 As you see, this sample of video conferencing etiquette is also essential!

 - Make sure you’re presenting in a way that it is easy to follow.
 Be plain in your speech, avoid talking too fast and always repeat questions asked before you answer.
 Consequently, your message will be easier to understand, and, when repeated a second time, it will be better remembered.

 - Try to be engaging, even when you’re not talking.
 You can show your commitment with your body language!
 Use your facial expressions, nod your head, etc., to let others know you're listening and that you're interested.
 As a presenter, you will portray yourself as a person who is pleased to be there.

 Webinar and Video Conference Etiquette for Attendees

+Video conference etiquette can be simple.
 Remember that webinars are a two-way street, and all of these measures can create a more productive and enjoyable webinar and video conference for everyone, so put them to good use!
-For more etiquette tips, check out our article “The Do’s and Don’t’s of Virtual Meeting Etiquette”.
+For more video conferencing etiquette tips, check out our article “The Do’s and Don’t’s of Virtual Meeting Etiquette”.
 Happy webinaring!

 Happily combines a love of writing and new technology as a copywriter, and enjoys the puzzle of putting together a good article.
 In her spare time she likes to catch up on the latest, greatest books, bake chocolate chip cookies and ponder her next travel destination.More posts